Hasan Ali (cricketer)

-Early life
+Early life and career

-Hasan Ali is the son of Abdul Aziz Malhi, whom Ali considers a source of inspiration for his life.
+Hasan Ali was born in Ladhe Wala Waraich near Gujranwala.
 His family encouraged him to play cricket from an early age.
-Two local cricketers, one of whom happens to share the same name as Ata-ur-Rehman,are his childhood coaches and he considers Ata-ur-Rehman his mentor.
+Two local cricketers, his elder brother Ata-ur-Rehman (not to be confused with the former international cricketer) and Ansar Zafar Rathore, were his childhood coaches and mentors.

+Ali trained at Rathore's Young Combine Star Club in Gujranwala, where other international cricketers have also trained, including Imran Nazir.
+Ali's coaching began at the age of 10 and, considering his rapid progress and his physical fitness routine (up to eight hours a day everyday in a dedicated gym), by the age of 14 he was selected for the city's U16 side.

 International career

 In August 2016, Ali was added to Pakistan's One Day International (ODI) squad for their series against England and Ireland.
 He made his ODI debut for Pakistan against Ireland on 18 August 2016.
 He made his Twenty20 International debut for Pakistan against England on 7 September 2016.

 Ali took his first five-wicket haul in ODIs against Australia on 22 January 2017.

 In April 2017, Ali was added to Pakistan's Test squad for their series against the West Indies.
 He made his Test debut for Pakistan in the third Test against the West Indies on 10 May 2017.

 In June 2017, Ali was named in Pakistan's squad for the 2017 ICC Champions Trophy.
 Pakistan won the tournament for the first time, beating arch-rivals India by 180 runs.
 Ali named as the player of the tournament after taking 13 wickets, and also won the Golden Ball.
 With 13 wickets, Ali became the joint leading wicket-taker in any Champions Trophy tournament, along with Jerome Taylor.

 In October 2017, against Sri Lanka, Ali became the fastest bowler for Pakistan to take 50 wickets in ODIs in terms of number of matches played.
 The same month, he moved to the top of the International Cricket Council's ODI rankings for bowlers, taking 426 days from debut, the third-fastest of all time.

 In 2017, Ali took the most wickets in ODIs by any bowler, with 45 dismissals and was named the Pakistan Cricket Board's Emerging Player of the Year.
 He finished 2017 as the top ranked fast bowler in the ICC Player Rankings in ODI cricket.
 The ICC also named him as the ICC Men's Emerging Cricketer of the Year.

 In April 2019, Ali was named in Pakistan's squad for the 2019 Cricket World Cup.
 On 31 May 2019, in Pakistan's opening match of the World Cup, Ali played in his 50th ODI match.

-In April 2017, Ali was added to Pakistan's Test squad for their series against the West Indies.
-He made his Test debut for Pakistan in the third Test against the West Indies on 10 May 2017.